Ollie-C/bookmarkd/README.md

 Link: https://bookmarkd-chi.vercel.app/
 Github: https://github.com/Ollie-C/bookmarkd

+Note: main branch is the current deployed version, for completion of challenge. main-extended is an experimental branch

 ## Introduction

 bookmarkd is a light-weight bookmark manager that uses localStorage to track a user's saved bookmarks and allows them to manage their links.
 Built in React.